r-via/blitzkit/README.md

 // notFoundHandler serves a custom 404 page. func notFoundHandler(server *blitzkit.Server) fiber.Handler {
 	return func(c *fiber.Ctx) error {
-		// The default ErrorHandler in BlitzKit-Go will try to use ErrorComponentGenerator
+		// The default ErrorHandler in BlitzKit will try to use ErrorComponentGenerator
 		// if the error is a fiber.Error with status 404.
 		// So, we just need to return the fiber.ErrNotFound. return fiber.ErrNotFound // This will be caught by server.handleError